Servebolt/servebolt-optimizer/Readme.txt

 If you're a Servebolt client, please reach out to our Support Team and we'll be happy to help you out there.
 Alternatively, you can create a support forum request [here](https://wordpress.org/support/plugin/servebolt-optimizer/).

 == Changelog ==
+= 3.2.1 =
+* Improved cache purge in menu cache feature.
+* Improved and avoided a bug when used together with plugin Astra Pro.

 = 3.2 =
 * Improved automated cache purging - The automatic cache purge has been improved, primarily in 3 areas.
 Whenever a post/term gets deleted then the cache gets purged.
 Whenever an attachment gets updated (resized, cropped etc.) we purge cache for URLs, including all image sizes if the attachment is an image.
 Whenever a post gets excluded from the HTML Cache (formerly Full Page Cache) then we also purge cache.
 * Custom cache TTL per post type - One can now control the cache TTL (time-to-live) per post type.
 This allows for more fine-grained cache control.